clarkta14/Catan-Portfolio/README.md

         *   Player has played less than 3 Knight cards: False
         *   Player has played 3 Knight cards or more: True
 *   Development Card
-    *   User has exact resources to buy card (1 ore, 1 wool, 1 grain): True
+    *   User has exact resources to buy card (1 ore, 1 wool, 1 grain): True [e6146bd : CatanBoardTest.java]
     *   User has more resources to buy card: True
-    *   User has insufficient resources to buy card (in 1 or more categories): False
+    *   User has insufficient resources to buy card (in 1 or more categories): False [e6146bd : CatanBoardTest.java]
     *   User plays more than 1 development card per turn: False
     *   User plays card they purchased in same turn: False
     *   User plays 1 or 0 development cards not purchased in the same turn: True